This One-Day Diet Is All You Need To Start Taming Inflammation

 1. Start your day with a cup of coffee.

 For all you coffee lovers out there, this is an easy one!
 It may be a shock to hear that coffee is encouraged, but coffee drinkers were shown to have lower CRP (an inflammatory protein) levels so start off this one-day diet with a nice big cup of joe.
 Make sure what you are drinking is organic and third-party tested for mold.
-If you can't tolerate coffee, green tea has also been shown to lower CRP.
+If you can't tolerate coffee, green tea has also been shown to lower CRP1.

 2. Decrease NF-kB.

 Did I tell you this is not your mother's anti-inflammatory plan?
 We are getting scientific here, my friend.
 High levels of the inflammatory nuclear factor kappa B, or NF-kB, will not do you any favors when trying to balance inflammation levels.
-When NF-kB is activated it binds to your DNA and brings about various inflammatory cascades in the body and has been shown to play a role in many chronic inflammatory conditions.
+When NF-kB is activated it binds to your DNA and brings about various inflammatory cascades in the body and has been shown to play a role in many chronic inflammatory conditions2.
 Start decreasing this by snacking on NF-kB-fighting super foods throughout your day such as blueberries and matcha green tea.

 3. Increase your Nrf-2.

-The protein Nrf-2 turns on genes that are responsible for antioxidant and detox pathways.
+The protein Nrf-2 turns on genes3 that are responsible for antioxidant and detox pathways.
 This in turn helps calm inflammation levels.
 Activate Nrf-2 by focusing on dietary antioxidant foods such as matcha green tea.
 Not only will green tea increase Nrf-2, but it is pulling double duty decreasing the inflammatory NF-kB as well.